CS3219-AY2324S1/ay2324s1-course-assessment-g13/README.md

 1. Turn on [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 2. Copy the `.env.sample` file into a `.env` and fill in the environment variables with the required secrets
 3. Change directory to the `scripts` folder and run `chmod +rwx <script>` for both scripts
-4. Ensure that all the folders have their environment variables setup as well by following the respective `README.md`'s in the folders
+4. Ensure that all the directories have their environment variables setup as well by following the respective `README.md`'s in the directories
-5. For **production**, simply run `docker compose up --build`.
-For **development**, run `docker compose -f docker-compose.dev.yaml up --build`
+5. For TA reviewing this assignment or **production** environment, simply run `docker compose -f docker-compose.prod.yaml up --build`.
+For **development**, run `docker compose up --build`
 6. Go to `http://localhost:3000` and interact with Peerprep!

 ## For development